Learning objectives

 This code along will build upon the starter code that we expanded in the previous code along.
 In particular, we will be working with the gravity folder, which has the following structure:

-We will be editing gravity.py in this code along to implement our physics engine; at the end of the code along, we will write some code in main.py, so make sure that main() does not have any code (it may have some code from the previous code along).
-Here is what our own main() contains.
+We will be editing gravity.py in this code along to implement our physics engine; at the end of the code along, we will write some code in main.py, so make sure that main() does not have any code from the previous code along.
+Here is what our own main() contains at the start of this code along.

 def main():